dzakyputra/udacity-data-scientist-nanodegree/README.md

 In this project, we are going to built a web app to do Machine Learning task, which is classifying a message.
 You can check the running web app in this [link](http://206.189.80.196:3000/).

 In order to run this project, you need the model (pickle file) and since the size is too big for github, you can download the pickle model in [here](https://drive.google.com/file/d/1ngLraihD2DlodsrLRuz6wLofkWCGaWc5/view?usp=sharing).

+## 3. Data Scientist Capstone Project
+For the Capstone Project, I chose the “Optimizing App Offers With Starbucks” project, which basically trying to solve the problem on how to send the offer to the right customers.
+I did the analysis of the starbucks offers data and wrote the complete analysis in my Medium Blog Post, you can read it [here](https://medium.com/@dzakyputra/analyzing-starbucks-offer-data-cd44d39366fd?source=friends_link&sk=b0bf48325e3fa0afef4a2cf99e350eb2).